nglasl/silverstripe-extensible-search/README.md

 ### Smart Templating

-Custom search engine specific templates may be defined for your results.
+Custom search engine specific templates may be defined for your search results.
 These are just two examples:

 `SolrSearch_results` or `Page_results`